amgad2509/Weather-RAG/README.md

+---

 # Weather Activity & Clothing Assistant

 An LLM-powered assistant that provides **current weather**, **clothing recommendations**, and **outdoor activity suggestions** based on a user’s location.
-The system combines real-time weather data, retrieval-augmented generation (RAG) over a curated knowledge base, and tool-calling orchestration.
+The system combines real-time weather data, retrieval-augmented generation (RAG) over a curated knowledge base, and tool-calling orchestration using LangGraph.

 ---